sano2019/github-project/README.md

 # Github Staff Finder App

 ## What the app does:
 This app is aimed at IT recruiters within an organization.

-It allows them to get a quick overview of the users and what languages they have been using lately.
-Furthermore if the person using the app is registered, they can save the Github profile in a local database for potential contact at a later point.
+It's main feature is the ability to quickly retrieve the recently used programming languages from a potential candidate.

+In addition, if the user is registered and signed in, the application allows the user to save the profiles of potentially interesting candidates to a database for future reference.

 Searching for a user retrieves their general information as well as the last 5 updated respositories the person owns.
 Following this the languages used in the repositories are displayed as percentages of the code in the repositories which allows the recruiter to quickly get an estimation of what languages the person uses.

+This can be useful in order to see if a candidate is likely to have the required languages for a particular vacancy, and gives a quick access to the repositories where the languages were used.

 ## Running Locally